etsu0721/FS-Region-Assingment/README.md

   1. A brief word description of the problem
   2. A brief description of my code

-* I have a full-fledged report documenting my findings for the user.
+* I do have a full-fledged report documenting my findings for the user.

 1.
     My fraternity, Phi Gamma Delta, has its international headquarters (IHQ) in the same city that I attend university.
 While interning at IHQ I noticed an assignment problem that could be solved using mathmematical modeling and integer programming.